Free Online User Agent Parser & Bot Detector

 💡 Pro Tip: Don't rely solely on user agents for critical decisions.

-Combine user agent detection with feature detection (can the browser support WebGL?, etc.)
+Combine user agent detection with feature detection (can the browser support WebGL?, does it support Service Workers?, etc.)